Battle Stadium D.O.N

-Battle Stadium D.O.N (バトルスタジアムＤＯＮ) is a 2006 Japanese crossover fighting game for the GameCube and PlayStation 2.
+Battle Stadium D.O.N (バトルスタジアムＤＯＮ) is a 2006 Japanese crossover fighting game developed by Eighting and Q Entertainment and published by Namco Bandai Games for the GameCube and PlayStation 2.
 The "D.O.N." in the game's title is derived from Dragon Ball Z, One Piece, and Naruto, the three manga series published by Weekly Shōnen Jump upon which the game is based.
 Both versions of the game received a rating of 26 out of 40 from Weekly Famitsu.

 Gameplay

 Battle Stadium D.O.N. is a platform fighter, in which up to four players battle on one of 11 dynamic stages in battles based around free-roaming two-dimensional character movement.
 Unlike other fighting games, D.O.N uses a "tug-of-war" fighting system.
 Attacking opponents will knock glowing orbs out of them for players to collect, with a bar at the top of the screen indicating what percentage of the orbs in play each character possesses; the size and value of these orbs vary depending on the strength of the attack used.
 Players who collect a majority of the orbs will enter "burst mode", dramatically increasing their speed and attack power.
 To win a fight, a player must either collect all of the orbs in play, leaving their opponents with none, or possess the highest percentage of orbs when time runs out.
 As such, a fight can potentially last indefinitely if no time limit is set.
 Characters have access to a host of special moves and abilities, with certain characters being able to use temporary transformations to increase their strength.
 Items will also spawn during battle, which can be used to attack opponents or induce positive and negative status effects.

 The single player mode has the player fight through five rounds, some of which have missions with randomly selected goals; the higher the difficulty chosen by the player, the more missions are given out.
 Fulfilling these missions' goals rewards the player with coins that can be used in a slot machine upon defeating the boss character, allowing players to potentially unlock characters, stages, and other bonuses.

 Up to four players can participate in a multi-player session, though a multitap must be used for more than two players for the PS2 version.